tengstrand/lein-polylith/Readme.md

-# polylith
+# Polylith
-Libraries and tools for the Polylith component based architecture.
+A leiningen plugin to manipulate Polylith based architecture.